Road-challenged Heat travel to face Beal, Wizards

 In addition, Beal is coming off a 35-point night Friday as the Wizards defeated the visiting Atlanta Hawks 118-112.
 He made 13 of 21 shots from the floor, including 7 of 10 on 3-pointers.
 Beal has scored 25-plus points in 21 consecutive games, tying LeBron James for the second-longest streak by an Eastern Conference player since 2000-01.
 Allen Iverson had 25-plus points in 27 straight games that same season.

 Atlanta Hawks coach Lloyd Pierce compared Beal to former star NFL running back Barry Sanders.
-"Name a guard who changes directions better than (Beal)," Pierce challenged The Washington Post.
+"Name a guard who changes directions better than (Beal)," Pierce told The Washington Post.

 On Sunday, the Heat will deal with the Beal challenge while also working to change their trajectory as a road team.
 Miami has lost four straight road games, including a 110-104 defeat to the New Orleans Pelicans on Friday night.